 With a priority on expanding partnerships with K-12 public education, Lambert was instrumental in the creation of the Elon Academy in 2007, an enrichment program for academically talented high school students in the Alamance-Burlington (N.C.)
 School System who have financial need or have no family history of college attendance.
 The program has become a national model of excellence, enrolling nearly all of its graduates in higher education.

-Elon's campus has grown tremendously during Lambert's presidency, adding more than 100 buildings with nearly 1.5 million square feet of space.
-New academic facilities constructed or acquired during Lambert’s tenure include Carol Grotnes Belk Library, Lindner Hall and the Academic Village, Ernest A. Koury Sr. Business Center, Gerald L. Francis Center, Inman Admissions Welcome Center, and the Numen Lumen Pavilion, a multi-faith center.
+Elon’s campus grew tremendously during Lambert’s presidency.
+New academic facilities constructed or acquired during Lambert’s tenure include Carol Grotnes Belk Library, Lindner Hall and six additional buildings in the Academic Village, Ernest A. Koury Sr. Business Center, Dwight C. Schar Hall and Steers Pavilion for the School of Communications, Arts West, Scott Studios, Gerald L. Francis Center for the School of Health Sciences, H. Michael Weaver Building for the School of Law, and Inman Admissions Welcome Center.

-Under Lambert's leadership, Elon has invested heavily in developing its residential campus, building four major neighborhoods, integrating academic and residence life programs and nurturing a flourishing intellectual climate.
-Among the new residential facilities recently added to Elon's campus are the seven-building Oaks Neighborhood, the five-building Colonnades Neighborhood along with the Colonnades Dining Hall, the 25-townhouse Station at Mill Point, and the 600-bed, six-building Global Neighborhood, including the 30,000-square-foot Global Commons Building and the adjacent Lakeside Dining Hall.
+Under Lambert’s leadership, Elon invested heavily in developing its residential campus, building four major neighborhoods, integrating academic and residence life programs and nurturing a flourishing intellectual climate.
+Among the new residential facilities added to Elon’s campus are the seven-building Oaks Neighborhood, the five-building Colonnades Neighborhood along with Clohan Hall, the 25-townhouse Station at Mill Point, and the 600-bed, six-building Global Neighborhood, including the 30,000-square-foot Global Commons Building and the adjacent Lakeside Dining Hall.

-New athletics facilities have included Rhodes Stadium, Alumni Field House, Robertson Track and Field Complex, Hunt Field for soccer, Worsley Golf Training Center and Hunt Softball Park.
+New athletics facilities included Rhodes Stadium, Alumni Field House, Robertson Track and Field Complex, Rudd Field for soccer, Worsley Golf Training Center and Hunt Softball Park.

 Under Lambert’s guidance, land was designated for the creation of the Elon University Forest, and the university created an environmental sustainability master plan to reduce energy consumption and set conservation standards for university construction and operations.
 In addition, the university created the Elon Environmental Center on the Loy Farm property as a hub for engaged learning, where students learn practical skills in sustainable agriculture, design and construction techniques.
 The Center includes a large solar farm and serves as a place for students to study the environmental, business, social, and political implications of renewable energy at Elon.

-Lambert has written extensively about post-secondary education and is co-author of a new book, The Undergraduate Experience: Focusing Institutions on What Matters Most, which is forthcoming from Jossey-Bass in spring 2016.
+Lambert has written extensively about post-secondary education and is co-author of a new book, The Undergraduate Experience: Focusing Institutions on What Matters Most, published by Jossey-Bass.
 He was also co-editor of a book about university teaching that was published by the Syracuse University Press in 2005.
 His alma mater, the State University of New York at Geneseo, awarded him an honorary doctorate of humane letters in 2002 in recognition of exceptional achievements in higher education, and the Geneseo Alumni Association awarded him its Excellence in Education Award.
 In 1998, he was named by Change magazine as one of the nation’s outstanding young leaders in higher education.
 In 2009, he received the inaugural William M. Burke Presidential Award for Excellence in Experiential Education from the National Society for Experiential Education.
 In 2010, he received the Periclean Service Award from Project Pericles.

-As a prominent figure in North Carolina’s Triad region, Lambert has been named one of the “most influential leaders” for five consecutive years by the Triad Business Journal.
+As a prominent figure in North Carolina’s Triad region, Lambert was named one of the “most influential leaders” for six consecutive years by the Triad Business Journal.
 In 2011 he was named the #1 large workplace leader in a survey by the Greensboro News & Record.
-He has also received the Thomas Z. Osborne Distinguished Citizen Award, the highest honor bestowed by the Greensboro, N.C., Chamber of Commerce, and was named a “Father of the Year” by the American Diabetes Association Greater Greensboro Area Father’s Day Council.
+He also received the Thomas Z. Osborne Distinguished Citizen Award, the highest honor bestowed by the Greensboro, N.C., Chamber of Commerce, and was named a “Father of the Year” by the American Diabetes Association Greater Greensboro Area Father’s Day Council.